Deltares/hydromt/docs/overview/quick_overview.rst

 2) Define the model :ref:`region <region>` which describes the area of interest.
 The model region can be based on a simple bounding box or geometry, but also a (sub)(inter)basin that is delineated on-the-fly based on available hydrography data.
-3) Configure the model setup in an :ref:`yaml configuration file <model_config>`.
+3) Configure the model setup in an :ref:`yaml configuration file <model_workflow>`.
 A HydroMT yaml configuration file represents a reproducible recipe to build a model by listing (in order of execution) the model methods and their arguments.
 These methods and their arguments are described in the documentation.
 4) Run the HydroMT :ref:`build method <model_build>` from either command line (as shown in the figure) or Python.